flancian/garden/airing of grievances.md

 - a [[ritual]].
   - part of [[Festivus]].

+I love computers and humans, and they come together beautiful in phenomenons like open source, which I love particularly.
+I am eternally thankful for the *millions* of humans who contribute to free software and make the world a better place.

-Some out-of-season [[airing of grievances]], in no particular order:
+Having said that, here are some out-of-season [[airing of grievances]] about software, in no particular order:

 ## [[Flatpak]]